When (and Why) You Should Use a Resume Summary Statement

 ⮚ You don't know how to write it well

-Long story short, summary serves two major goals.
+Long story short, effective resume summary tips suggest that the summary serves two major goals.
 Firstly, it reflects your personal brand and promotes your strengths, making you more competitive on the job market.
 And secondly, it serves as a focal point of the resume.
 It connects your career history with the future professional goals and addresses the questionable issues.

 If you've opted to use a summary, approach this process thoughtfully.
 One cannot craft a catchy introduction without a great deal of self-reflection and analysis.
 Here are the exact steps you can take: